Outlook Integration. Setting-up for Administrator¶

 Click Api Permissions on the left panel.
 Click Add a permission.
 Click Microsoft Graph.
 Click Delegated permissions.
-Then use search to find needed permissions and enable them.
+Then, use search to find the needed permissions and enable them.

-Important: By default regular users don’t have access to Outlook Calendar integration.
+Important: By default, the regular users don’t have access to Outlook Calendar integration.
 Administrator needs to enable access in Roles.
 The following scopes need to be enabled:

 Sync is run by the scheduled job Outlook Calendar Sync.
-By default it executes every 10 minutes.
-You can change a scheduling at Administration > Scheduled Jobs > Outlook Calendar Sync.
+By default, it is executed every 10 minutes.
+You can change scheduling at Administration > Scheduled Jobs > Outlook Calendar Sync.

 Check whether the scheduled job is running Administration > Scheduled Jobs > Outlook Calendar Sync > Log.

 data/logs directory.
 You can also set the log mode to